Skechers U.S.A. Inc. (SKX) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -8.76% loss in the last 1 month and extending the period to 3 months gives it a 13.17%, and is -2.40% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.93% over the week and 2.62% over the month.
+The stock witnessed a -4.89% loss in the last 1 month and extending the period to 3 months gives it a 14.01%, and is 3.26% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.81% over the week and 2.46% over the month.

 Skechers U.S.A.
 Inc. (SKX) Analyst Forecasts